-· Remote on/off:

-This functionality will switch the solar charger on or off via the RX pin.

-- RX pin to GND will switch the solar charger off. - RX pin floating or to battery positive will switch the solar charger on.

-· Load output on/off inverted:
+- Remote on/off: - This is the default setting.
+This functionality will switch the solar charger on or off via the RX pin. - RX pin to GND will switch the solar charger off. - RX pin floating or to battery positive will switch the solar charger on. - Load output on/off inverted: